 The gastrointestinal tract houses up to 80% of all immune cells in the body.
 Without healthy bacteria in your system, infectious pathogens would be allowed to flourish, with potentially dire consequences to your health.

 Good Gut Health Is More Than Just Digestion

-For all people, a healthy gut is equated with healthy metabolism, a healthy immune system, healthy hormones , and even a healthy heart .
-In fact, some studies have found that maintaining gut balance can be disease-preventative across the board.
+For all people, a healthy gut is equated with a healthy metabolism, a healthy immune system, healthy hormones , and even a healthy heart .
+In fact, some studies have found that maintaining gut balance can be disease-preventive across the board.

 According to Dr. Eamonn Quigley, Division Chief of the Department of Gastroenterology and Hepatology at Houston Methodist Hospital in Houston, Texas, “(a) new era in medical science has dawned with the realization of the critical role of the ‘forgotten organ,’ the gut micro-biota, in health and disease .”